Home / Blog / NISM Series 8 Chapter 1: An Introduction to Derivatives

 The derivatives market in India initiated trading towards the end of the 1990s with the following landmark developments:

-• 2000: Government withdrew the forward trading ban, and SEBI permitted the exchange traded derivatives.
+2000: The government withdrew the forward trading ban, and SEBI permitted the exchange of traded derivatives.

 Derivatives Types: